antler-hat/devolume/README.md

 ./build.sh
 ```

-This script compiles the Swift source files and creates an application bundle in your `~/Applications` folder.
+This script compiles the Swift sources, assembles an app bundle under `build/`, and replaces any existing install at `~/Applications/Ejector.app`.

 ## License